daormar/thot/README.md

 - join the [CasMaCat support group] [10]

-Additional information about the theoretical foundations of Thot can be found in [Ortiz-Martínez, 2011].
-One interesting feature of Thot, incremental (or online) estimation of statistical models, is also described in [Ortiz-Martínez et al., 2010].
+Additional information about the theoretical foundations of Thot can be found in [Ortiz-MartÃ­nez, 2011].
+One interesting feature of Thot, incremental (or online) estimation of statistical models, is also described in [Ortiz-MartÃ­nez et al., 2010].

 Citation